RickStrahl/MarkdownMonsterDocumentation/Features/Spellchecking.md

-﻿Markdown Monster includes an inline spellchecker that highlights misspelled text as you type.
+﻿Markdown Monster includes an inline spellchecker that highlights misspelled text as you type and lets you make corrections as you go.

 ![](../images/SpellChecking.png)